-An important goal for most owners is increasing the participation of small and small, woman, minority, and veteran owned businesses.
-Owners and the GCCM should look for ways to maximize S/DBE participation beyond adding S/DBE goals on a project.
+An important goal for most public bodies is increasing the participation of small, woman, minority, and veteran owned businesses.
+Public bodies and the GCCM should look for ways to maximize S/DBE participation beyond adding S/DBE goals on a project.
 Terms and conditions should be closely examined to ensure that they are not putting an undue burden on smaller firms, preventing them from pursuing this subcontract work.
-For example, owners should tailor insurance and indemnification limits to the scope and risk associated with the work.
+For example, public bodies should tailor insurance and indemnification limits to the scope and risk associated with the work.

-Owners and the GCCM should put together a robust plan for engaging potential small and small, woman, minority, and veteran owned businesses, including the following:
+Public bodies and the GCCM should put together a robust plan for engaging potential small and small, woman, minority, and veteran owned businesses, including the following:

-- With sufficient time prior to bid submittal, contact potential firms directly, not just blast emails. - GCCM should begin outreach efforts early in the design development and much earlier than when packages hit the street. - Work with public bodies to compile a list of potential firms. - Have open outreach events, early in the project, and allow questions from subs. - Consider geographic outreach to firms in the area of the project.
+- With sufficient time prior to bid submittal, contact potential firms directly, not just blast emails. - GCCM should begin outreach efforts early in the design development process and much earlier than when packages are issued. - Work with public body to compile list of potential firms. - Have open outreach events, early in the project, and allow questions from subcontractors. - Consider geographic outreach to firms near the project.